rpt19-eckert/David-Service-Res/README.md

 ### npm install
   Install the dependencies in a local node_modules folder

-### npm run seed-db
+### npm run load-data-postgreSQL
   Seed the database

-### npm run react-dev
+### npm run webpack
-  Builds the app for production to the build folder.
-  It correctly bundles React in production mode and optimizes the build for the best performance.
+  Bundles React in production mode and optimizes the build for the best performance.

 ### npm run start
   Runs the app in the development mode.